Florida Violation V21: Time as control

 Why is violation V21 (Time as control) dangerous?

-This violation is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+Violation V21 (Time as control) is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+The CDC identifies five major risk factors contributing to foodborne illness outbreaks in food service establishments.